eagle840/killercoda-labs/workInProgress/asdf/step1.md

 `asdf list all ruby`{{exec}}

-Now we'll install ruby 3.1.2, which will take a few minutes
+Now we'll install ruby 3.1.2, which will take about 10 minutes

 `asdf install ruby 3.1.2`{{exec}}